 The idea of a specialized military unit was born in the year 1962, when the then president of United States Of America, J F Kennedy recognized the need of special shock troops.

-These troops of soldiers were trained for sophisticated missions, and to counter the rapidly increasing terrorist organisations around the world.
+These troops were trained for sophisticated missions, and to counter the rapidly increasing terrorist organisations around the world.

 As a result, first two SEAL teams were formed in 1962.

 The term SEAL stands for Sea, Air, Land, which conveys the professionalism of the commandos in all the three arenas of the battlefield.

 The initial training of the SEALs is 6 months long and is conducted at Basic Underwater Demolition School, or BUD/S for short.